LiskArchive/lisk-explorer/docs/run_from_source.md

 ### Configuration

-You can configure the application by setting the following variables manually and running the process from commandline.
+You can configure the application by setting the following variables manually and running the process from command-line.

 ```
 - LISK_HOST=node.lisk.io       # Lisk Core/SDK host IP/domain name